Speedway Motorsports: Expansion and track acquisitions

+Competition with ISC and strategic growth

 Until 1999, Speedway Motorsports was the top track owner in the motorsports industry.
 That year, International Speedway Corporation, then the second largest track owner, acquired Penske Motorsports, then the third largest track owner.
 The $623 million deal propelled ISC to the top track owner, and SMI fell to second.
 Smith then turned his attention towards securing two NASCAR dates at each of his facilities.
 As of 2011, only four SMI owned tracks hold two NASCAR dates.

 SMI purchased North Wilkesboro Speedway and New Hampshire Motor Speedway in 2007, and in 2008 purchased Kentucky Speedway.
 Today SMI owns nine racing facilities, eight of which are used to host major racing series including NASCAR, IndyCar and NHRA.
 As of December 31, 2009, the combined total permanent seating capacity was approximately 885,000.
 SMI owned tracks host 13 of the 36 NASCAR Cup Series races, including four races in the NASCAR playoffs, plus the NASCAR All-Star Race.

+Recent developments and partnerships

 In December 2018, Nashville Fairgrounds Speedway operator Tony Formosa Jr. reached an agreement with Speedway Motorsports and its main Tennessee track Bristol Motor Speedway to co-operate the facility and make the necessary upgrades for the track to host NASCAR Xfinity Series and NASCAR Camping World Truck Series races again and continue to host weekly racing events.
 Efforts were renewed in late 2020 as SMI and Bristol launched negotiations with the City of Nashville with the goal of hosting NASCAR races as early as 2022.
 The track ultimately did not hold races in 2022, although talks between both parties continued.

 When NASCAR announced that Circuit of the Americas in Austin, Texas, would host the national series beginning in 2021, SMI assumed management responsibilities for the NASCAR at COTA race weekend.

-In addition to speedway properties, SMI also owns Performance Racing Network, a radio network that broadcasts all NASCAR races at SMI owned tracks.
+In addition to speedway properties, SMI also owns the Performance Racing Network, a radio network that broadcasts all NASCAR races at SMI owned tracks.
 SMI also equally owns Motorsports Authentics, a joint venture formed with International Speedway Corporation, to produce, market and sell licensed motorsports merchandise.